maixnor/wu-quartz/content/semester 3/Motivation.md

 - [[VRoom's expectancy theory]]

 # Competition
-- Humans are achievement- seeking creatures: our effort can rise or fall as we benchmark ourselves against others
+- Humans are achievement-seeking creatures: our effort can rise or fall as we benchmark ourselves against others

 ## Rivalries
 - individuals are particularly motivated to defeat an opponent with whom they have a history